- We advise you to exercise normal safety precautions in Kazakhstan.

 Civil unrest/Political tension

 Australians planning to travel between Kazakhstan and the Kyrgyz Republic should monitor the media and other local sources of information regarding possible new safety or security risks in the border regions.
+You should also read our travel advice for the Kygyz Republic.

 You should avoid all protests and demonstrations as they may turn violent.